Does your organization have a spare $14M to spend on fines, penalties, and revenue loss due to a non-compliance event?

-Even if it does, it’s doubtful that senior leadership wants to spend that amount of revenue on something that should be preventable.
+Even if it does, senior leadership may not want to spend that amount of revenue on something that should be preventable.

 Staying compliant with IT compliance standards may sound simple, but any IT professional knows that these regulations can be tricky to understand and trickier to meet.
 Even the most skilled IT teams armed with the best intentions of keeping their company and customer data secure can have something slip through the cracks.
 Especially with new regulations popping up every few years, this task only gets more challenging as time goes on.